 Continuing cross-training activities to maintain your aerobic conditioning and upper and lower body strength is also essential.

-Examples of good exercise to maintain your heart and lung capacity include swimming (without a boot) and an upper body grinder machine.
+A good exercise to maintain your heart and lung capacity includes swimming (without a boot) and using an upper body grinder machine.
 Upper body strength training is allowed.
 Lower body strength training is also acceptable, but you should avoid exercises that load your calf and ankle.
 The rule of thumb is to avoid exercises where the foot is in contact with the ground, such as calf raises, squats and deadlifts.
 Machine knee extensions and machine knee curls are acceptable alternatives.

-Once you wear normal shoes, you can introduce other exercises such as cycling, squats, lunges and deadlifts.
-But you should only wear supportive trainers while performing these exercises.
+Once you wear regular shoes, you can introduce other exercises, such as cycling, squats, lunges, and deadlifts.
+However, you should only wear supportive trainers while performing these exercises.

-Return to running and sport should be directed by your physiotherapist.
+Your physiotherapist should direct your return to running and sport.
 For stress fractures, we generally recommend a graduated walk/run programme.
-See this blog for an example of a graded return to running and sport after a distal fibula stress fracture.
+See this blog for an example of a graded return to running and sports after a distal fibula stress fracture.

 Final words from Sportdoctorlondon regarding the transition from walking boot to shoe

-Transitioning from a walking boot to shoe doesn’t happen overnight.
-It would be best if you slowly weaned into a regular shoe while working on regaining ankle and foot strength, flexibility and balance.
+Transitioning from a walking boot to a shoe doesn’t happen overnight.
+It would be best to slowly wean yourself into regular shoes while working on regaining ankle and foot strength, flexibility, and balance.

 Thanks for the useful info, Dr. Masci.
 Do you have any suggestions for an intermediate type of ankle brace that can help facilitate the transition from a walking boot back to street shoes if that transition is proving unusually troublesome and/or painful?